-- (1) The lead partner should meet not less than % of all the qualifying criteria given in paragraphs 1 and 4(1) above6. - (2) The other partners should meet not less than % of all the qualifying criteria given in paragraphs 1 and 4(1) above7. - (3) The joint venture should satisfy collectively the criteria of paragraphs 2, 3, and 4(1), for which purpose the relevant figures for each of the partners shall be added together to arrive at the joint venture's total capability.
+- (1) The lead partner should meet not less than % of all the qualifying criteria given in paragraphs 1 and 4(1) above 6. - (2) The other partners should meet not less than % of all the qualifying criteria given in paragraphs 1 and 4(1) above7. - (3) The joint venture should satisfy collectively the criteria of paragraphs 1, 2, 3, and 4(1), for which purpose the relevant figures for each of the partners shall be added together to arrive at the joint venture's total capability.
 Individual members should each satisfy the requirements of paragraphs 4(2) and 5. - The formation of a joint venture after prequalification, and any change in a prequalified joint venture, will be subject to the written approval of the Borrower prior to the deadline for submission of bids.
-Such approval may be denied, if (i) as a result of the change in a prequalified joint venture, any of its partners individually or collectively does not meet the qualifying requirements or (ii) in the opinion of the Borrower, a substantial reduction in competition may result. - 1 Subcontractors' experience and resources may be considered, however, when they perform essential work under the supervision of the main contractor(s). - Usually not less than five times the estimated annual cash flow in the proposed contract or works.
+Such approval may be denied, if (a) as a result of the change in a prequalified joint venture, any of its partners individually or collectively does not meet the qualifying requirements or (b) in the opinion of the Borrower, a substantial reduction in competition may result. - 1 Subcontractors' experience and resources may be considered, however, when they perform essential work under the supervision of the main contractor(s). - Usually not less than 2 1/2 times the estimated annual cash flow in the proposed contract or works.
 The coefficient may be smaller for large contracts. - 3 It is essential to ensure that the criteria are drawn up in accordance with the realistic needs of the project.
 Execution of three projects over a period of five years may be required for normal projects, and over a period of ten years for large-scale projects.
-For projects of a special nature, the criteria are to be established on a case-by-case basis.
+For projects of a special nature, the criteria are to be established on a case-by-case basis. - 4 For example, indicate an annual production rate for the key construction activity.
+The annual rate should be a percentage (e.g. 80%) of the expected peak rate of construction for the key activity.

-- 4 For example, indicate an annual production rate for the key construction activity.
-The annual rate should be a percentage (e.g. 80%) of the expected peak rate of construction for the key activity. - 5 Calculate the cash flow for a number of months, determined as the total time needed by the Borrower to pay a contractor's invoice after the invoice has been issued. - 6 Except for very large projects, the appropriate percentage should be not less than 40%. - 7 Except for very large projects, the appropriate percentage should be not less than 25%.
+- Calculate the cash flow for a number of months, determined as the total time needed by the Borrower to pay a contractor's invoice after the invoice has been issued. - 6 Except for very large projects, the appropriate percentage should be not less than 40%. - 7 Except for very large projects, the appropriate percentage should be not less than 25%. - This annex is subject to change based on revisions made in the Sample Prequalification Documents under Japanese ODA Loans.

-- This sample is intended only as an example of evaluation items, and the items should be modified as appropriate, depending on the content of individual procurement, in actual pregualification. - Some Borrowers have attempted to broaden the interpretation of these items or to relax the criteria at the prequalification evaluation stage.
-However, this is not acceptable and instructions should be given so that the criteria specified in the prequalification documents are strictly followed, keeping in mind the non-discrimination principle and the importance of quality
+- 1. This annex is intended only as an example of evaluation items, and the items should be modified as appropriate, depending on the content of individual procurement, in actual pregualification. - Some Borrowers have attempted to broaden the interpretation of these items or to relax the criteria at the prequalification evaluation stage.
+However, this is not acceptable and instructions should be given so that the criteria specified in the prequalification documents are strictly followed, keeping in mind the non-discrimination principle and the importance of quality.